catpswin5/VistaThemePlasma/README.md

 ### Contributors

 - [AngelBruni](https://github.com/angelbruni) for contributing with SVG Vista taskbar texture.
-- [ThePhantom](https://github.com/ThePhantom6314) for remaking the task items and power buttons glyphs in SVG.
+- [ThePhantom](https://github.com/ThePhantom6314) for remaking the task items and power button glyphs in SVG.
+- [aeoe](https://gitgud.io/aeoe) for fixing a minor issue with the VistaStart dialog texture.

 ### ATP Credits